Grant Wilkins

 Research

-Advisors: Dr. Sheng Di, Dr. Robert Underwood, and Dr. Franck Cappello
+Advisors: Sheng Di, Robert Underwood, and Franck Cappello

 Developer of FedSZ: a lossy compressor to reduce the overhead of federated learning communications.